nextest-rs/nextest/site/src/docs/filtersets/index.md

 <!-- md:version 0.9.76 -->

-If [a default set](../running.md#running-a-subset-of-tests-by-default) of tests is configured, then filtersets on the command line are intersected with the default set.
+If [a default filter](../running.md#running-a-subset-of-tests-by-default) for tests is configured, filtersets on the command line are intersected with the default filter.

-To match against all tests, not just the default set, pass in `--bound=all`.
+To match against all tests, not just the default set, pass in `--ignore-default-filter`.

-Filtersets specified in configuration (for example, in [per-test settings](../configuration/per-test-overrides.md), or `default-set` itself) do not take into account the default set.
+Filtersets specified in configuration (for example, in [per-test settings](../configuration/per-test-overrides.md), or `default-filter` itself) do not take into account the default filter.

 ## DSL reference